Unlike my cinnamon ghost meringues from last year, these mini marshmallow ghosts are A LOT easier to make.

 Tips For Working with Gelatin

 - Don’t boil gelatin.
 Gelatin breaks down when boiled and becomes less effective.

-- Acidic ingredients like wine, vinegar and citrus will decrease its effectiveness.
+- Acidic ingredients like wine, vinegar, and citrus will decrease their effectiveness.

 Recommended Tools For These Mini Marshmallow Ghosts

-Electric Mixer: You’ll need a high-powered mixer with the whisk attachment as this recipe cannot be made by hand.
+Electric Mixer: You’ll need a high-powered mixer with a whisk attachment as this recipe cannot be made by hand.

 Kitchenaid stand mixtures are great but a cheaper hand mixer also works and takes up a lot less room in your kitchen.